-- 7.1 More generally, the Health and Social Care Act 2012 and the 2013 Health Scrutiny Regulations provide for local authority health scrutiny arrangements to scrutinise the planning, provision and operation of health services. - 7.2 In this respect, two or more local authorities may appoint a joint committee for the purposes of scrutinising the planning, provision and operation of health services which impact on a wider footprint than that of an individual authority's area. - 7.3 Any such committee will have the power to: - require relevant NHS bodies and health service providers to provide information to and attend before meetings of the committee to answer questions - make reports and recommendations to relevant NHS bodies/local health providers - require relevant NHS bodies/local health service providers to respond within a fixed timescale to reports or recommendations - 7.4 A discretionary joint committee will not have the power to refer an issue to the Secretary of State for Health. - 7.5 In establishing a joint committee for the purposes of discretionary joint scrutiny activity, the constituent local authorities should determine the committee's role and remit.
+- 7.1 More generally, the Health and Social Care Act 2012 and the 2013 Health Scrutiny Regulations provide for local authority health scrutiny arrangements to scrutinise the planning, provision and operation of health services. - 7.2 In this respect, two or more local authorities may appoint a joint committee for the purposes of scrutinising the planning, provision and operation of health services which impact on a wider footprint than that of an individual authority's area. - 7.3 Any such committee will have the power to: - require relevant NHS commissioning bodies and health service providers to provide information to and attend before meetings of the committee to answer questions. - make reports and recommendations to relevant NHS commissioning bodies/local health providers. - require relevant NHS commissioning bodies/local health service providers to respond within a fixed timescale to reports or recommendations. - 7.4 Ordinarily, a discretionary joint committee would not have the ability to request the Secretary of State for Health and Social Care "call-in" a service change proposal.
+However, please note section 8.3 below. - 7.5 In establishing a joint committee for the purposes of discretionary joint scrutiny activity, the constituent local authorities should determine the committee's role and remit.
 This should include consideration as to whether the committee operates as a standing arrangement for the purposes of considering all of the planning, provision and operation of health services within a particular area or whether it is being established for the purposes of considering the operation of one particular health service with a view to making recommendations for its improvement.
-In the case of the latter, the committee must disband once its specific scrutiny activity is complete. - 7.6 In administering any such committee, the proposed approach identified in sections 6.3 6.9 (disregarding any power to refer to the Secretary of State) of this protocol should be followed, as appropriate.
+In the case of the latter, the committee must disband once its specific scrutiny activity is complete. - 7.6 In administering any such committee, the proposed approach identified in sections 6.3 6.9 of this protocol should be followed, as appropriate.